-April the Giraffe Top Baby Names Revealed, Oliver Meets Son as Animal Adventure Park Voting Continues
+April The Giraffe Top Baby Names Revealed, Oliver Meets Son As Animal Adventure Park Voting Continues

 It’s pretty fair to say that April the Giraffe has become more than a household name for millions of people across the United States and the world alike.
 Now that April has finally given birth to a young male calf, fans are flocking to the Animal Adventure Park Facebook page to give their opinions on what they believe the newborn calf should be named.

-As previously reported on Inquisitr, Animal Adventure Park set up an official website where fans of April the Giraffe can log on and vote for what they believe the newborn calf’s name should be.
+As previously reported on the Inquisitr, Animal Adventure Park set up an official website where fans of April the Giraffe can log on and vote for what they believe the newborn calf’s name should be.
 The voting opened on Saturday, April 15 and already many suggestions are flooding in.

 4/17 Evening Update Calf continues to grow stronger!
 We experienced a 1-1 1/2 lb weight gain over night.
 He is quite spunky and independent; perhaps he takes after his father.
 He also has his inquisitive and friendly moments of engaging keepers with the genuine nature of his mother.
 We are smitten.
 April has recovered great from the birth and has quite the appetite!
 She did have a minor misstep this afternoon that lead her to favor her one leg; but that has already improved.
 It's hard dancing around a little one!
 Dr Tim was on site for calf and mom check ups and we have no reason for concern and are happy with progress.
 Oliver is quite interested in the calf; much more than we anticipated.
 Perhaps a good sign for eventual introductions and shared space times.
 The team is holding up well!
 We have a another busy day ahead of us tomorrow.
 We appreciate your support and are so happy to be sharing these moments.
 Text alert subscribers were just sent some great photos from the past 2 days.
 All content is archived and available to new subscribers once receiving your first alert.
 Subscribe at: www.aprilthegiraffealert.com Naming is still under way – some top votes in no particular order; Patches, Unity , Peter, Apollo, Harpur.
 Submit your vote: www.nameaprilscalf.com Good night!